henrykmichalewski/math-evals/README.md

 Building on the [Code Llama paper](https://arxiv.org/abs/2308.12950), we've carried out additional evaluations on the `gsm8k-python` dataset.
 Below are the solve rates:

-Original solve rates from the Code Llama paper:
+Original `gsm8k`solve rates from the Code Llama paper:

 | Model                  | Size  | Solve Rate |
 |------------------------|-------|------------|